SolidConnect Scoreboard Displays

 .

-├── index.html # Theme selector / preview links
+├── index.html # Home page with preview links and iframe previews

 ├── australianrules.html # Fixed Australian Rules scoreboard markup